KouKou612/DL_Final_Project/README.md

 ## Fake_Images
-Install dependencies listed in `requirements.txt` in the Fake_Images folder to run this part.
+Install dependencies listed in `requirements.txt` in the `Fake_Images/`  to run this part.

 Put the dataset folder in `Fake_Images/`, name it to `ddata`